-- When adding objects to a chart, see Chapter 2, Drawing Basic Shapes for information on how to draw and resize object shapes. - Add text to each object in the organization chart to make it easily identified in the chart.
-See Chapter 2, Drawing Basic Shapes and Chapter 11, Advanced Draw Techniques for more information. - Use connectors in an organization chart.
+- Use connectors in an organization chart.
 This allows repositioning of an object in a chart while maintaining connections with the other objects in the chart.
-See "Who is this user guide for?" on page 8 for more information. - Use the zoom, grid, and snap functions to help in positioning objects in a chart.
+See "What is in this user guide for?" on page 8 for more information. - Use the zoom, grid, and snap functions to help in positioning objects in a chart.
 See Chapter 3, Working with Objects and Object Points for more information. - Use the alignment and distribution functions to give an organization chart a more professional look.
 See Chapter 5, Combining Multiple Objects for more information. - Duplicate objects when more than one of the same shape and size is required.
 See Chapter 5, Combining Multiple Objects for more information.